 You will play Captain Willard.
 And you have a mission, but between receiving your mission in the hotel room and meeting Colonel Kurtz, how you journey upriver on PBR Streetgang is up to you.

-You will engage in dialog, like in most roleplaying games, but you are a Special Forces operative, so your dialog will be like Captain Willard's dialog.
+You will engage in dialog, like in most roleplaying games, but you are a Special Operations Officer, so your dialog will be like Captain Willard's dialog.

 You aren't chatty, you get to the point, but you are friendly and charming when you want to be.
 You are alienated.
 You are entertaining alternate points-of-view about the war and the world.